Ubuntu Linux On My Windows or Mac system?

 Yep.
-Run your own copy of Linux as a virtual machine (VM) on your computer.
-You will need to download and install 2 items, VirtualBox (the hosting hypervisor software) and Ubuntu Linux (an already running pre-installed desktop Linux system).
+To run your own copy of Linux as a virtual machine (VM) on your computer, you will need to download and install a hypervisor program named VirtualBox (the hosting hypervisor software) and then a copy of a Ubuntu Linux system (an already running pre-installed desktop Linux system).
 See links below

 If your VM setup fails, please see our troubleshooting page.